sclavijosuero/wick-a11y-sample-project/README.md

 # wick-a11y-sample-project

 Welcome to the Wick-a11y Sample Project repository.
-This project serves as a demonstration of the accessibility features and best practices using the **wick-a11y** Accessibility Plugin, as showcased in the [WICK-A11Y ACCESSIBILITY PLUGIN VIDEO TUTORIAL](https://www.youtube.com/watch?v=WpdrXU-6xzc "WICK-A11Y ACCESSIBILITY PLUGIN VIDEO TUTORIAL").
+This project serves as a demonstration of the accessibility features and best practices using the **wick-a11y** Accessibility Plugin, as showcased in the ["WICK-A11Y ACCESSIBILITY PLUGIN VIDEO TUTORIAL"](https://www.youtube.com/watch?v=WpdrXU-6xzc "WICK-A11Y ACCESSIBILITY PLUGIN VIDEO TUTORIAL").
+&nbsp;

 ![WICK-A11Y ACCESSIBILITY PLUGIN VIDEO TUTORIAL COVER IMAGE](/tutorial-slides/cover.png)